-Apple has released macOS 13.5 beta 1 to developers.
-The update is available over the air for all compatible Macs, as well as via Apple Developer Center.
+Apple has released macOS Ventura 13.5 to all users.
+The update features bug fixes and performance improvements and is available over the air for all compatible Macs.

 macOS 13.5 release